 from launchpadlib.launchpad import Launchpad launchpad = Launchpad(credentials, service_root="production")

-You might have noticed that system is pretty hacky.
-It hasn't gotten much attention, because we don't know of any third-party websites that are integrating Launchpad functionality in a way that requires OAuth tokens.
+While this system is not ideal, we don't know of any third-party websites that are integrating Launchpad functionality in a way that requires OAuth tokens.

 If you don't know the capabilities of one of the objects you've got, you can call dir() on it.
 You'll see all of its fields and all the custom methods it supports.
 Unfortunately, you'll also see a bunch of launchpadlib-specific junk that you don't care about.
 That's why we've made available these four lists: